 Tickets are available online, onsite at Art from Scrap (302 East Cota Street), or by calling (805) 884-0459 x17.
 General Entry (7 p.m.) is $25 advanced purchase or $30 at the door.
 Early Entry (6:30 p.m.) tickets are $100 advanced purchase and $125 at the door.
 Special group ticket packages and sponsorship opportunities are also available online.
 Visit www.OneNightStandAFS.com for more information.

 The last piece of the online press release goes under the body text.
-It is a short summary — called the “boilerplate” — about the organization.
+It is a summary — called the “boilerplate” — about the organization.
 This summary is often the same in all press releases.
-It is a statement that the organization approves the use of the release, while also allowing customers and prospects to learn more.
-A boilerplate should include who your organization is, what you do, and whom you serve.
+It is a statement that the organization approves the use of the release while also allowing customers and prospects to learn more.
+A boilerplate should include your organization, what you do, and whom you serve.
 Explore Ecology grew from an entity called Art From Scrap, which offers environmental education.
 Since Art From Scrap is more known in the community, this press release has a boilerplate for both organizations.
 Sometimes press releases that feature two organizations will have both company boilerplates.